 The Grave of Vasco da Gama and St Francis’s Church

 Vasco da Gama is a constant companion of ours on our travels.
 Along with St Francis Xavier ( whose mummified body we saw just a few days ago in Goa), our journey has crossed their historic paths many times.

 In Kochi the two meet, the original grave of Vasco is in St Francis’s church under the punkas, originally pulled by punka wallahs for the Catholic congregation.

 Kochi Street Art

 As we rode around Kochi in tuk tuks we spotted some amazing street art, I need to Google and find out more about it, but it was so good I stopped to take pictures.

 As always, I’m in a rush, most of these places will get detailed posts later.
-You cannot be a professional blogger and travel full time, don’t believe the hype!
-Check out hotels in Kochi below.
+You cannot run a professional travel blog and travel full time, don’t believe the hype!

 We liked Fort Kochi a lot.
 Thanks for reading, hit like or share to make me happy, leave a comment to show me you care.
 You can find more posts on destinations in India below, or head back to our main India Travel Guide at the link above.